shawkui/MindTrojan/README.md

     ```

 * Supported Attacks: BadNets, Blended
-* Supported Defense: Fine-tune, SAU
+* Supported Defense: Fine-tune, FT-SAM, SAU, NPD

 * Note: By Default, the models are imported from MindCV (https://github.com/mindspore-lab/mindcv).
 In case some methods need to modify models, a local copy of models from MindCV is also included in this repo.
 Change the import part in the code to switch between the local models' folder and models in MindCV.